janstary/ports/README.md

 The makefile declares the name and version, gives a simple description, points to the homepage, and says where to get `mandoc-14.4.4.tar.gz`.

-The `fetch` target will download `mandoc-14.4.4.tar.gz`.
-The `distinfo` file present in the `mandoc` subdirectory says:
+The `fetch` target will download `mandoc-14.4.4.tar.gz` into `~/ports/distfiles`.
+The downloaded file will be checked against what `mandoc/distinfo` says:

 ```sh
 SHA256(mandoc-1.14.4.tar.gz)= 24eb72103768987dcc63b53d27fdc085796330782f44b3b40c4660b1e1ee9b9c
 ```

-This makes it possible to perform the `checksum`, to make sure it is the actual `mandoc-14.4.4.tar.gz`, uncorrupted and not tampered with.
+This makes sure it is the actual `mandoc-14.4.4.tar.gz`, uncorrupted and not tampered with.

 The `extract` target will then untar `mandoc-14.4.4.tar.gz`